programming4phone/StoreBuxx/README.md

-# Ethereum Smart Contract for Store Buxx
+# Ethereum Smart Contract for StoreBuxx

 This project demonstrates how to use an Ethereum Smart Contract to manage in-store tokens in support of a marketing campaign.
 Customers are allowed to purchase store tokens that can be later redeemed for merchandise.